LaurieWired/InfiniteRadio/README.md

 # Infinite Radio

 Infinite Radio generates endless music that automatically changes based on your current context.
-It combines the [Magenta RealTime](https://magenta.withgoogle.com/magenta-realtime) music model with contextual genre selection either from [InternVL3](https://huggingface.co/OpenGVLab/InternVL3-2B) or the top processes running on your machine.
+It combines the [Magenta RealTime](https://magenta.withgoogle.com/magenta-realtime) music model with contextual genre selection from either [InternVL3](https://huggingface.co/OpenGVLab/InternVL3-2B) or the top processes running on your machine.

 # Installation

 ## Prerequisites

-For running the music model locally, you will need:
+To run the music model locally, you will need the following:
 - **Docker** with GPU support
 - **NVIDIA GPU** with CUDA support
 - **[NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)**